The Real Cost of Technical Debt (And How to Fix It)

 - Set up CI/CD with GitHub Actions

-- Implemented blue-green deployments
+- Implement blue-green deployments

-- Added comprehensive monitoring with Datadog
+- Add comprehensive monitoring with Datadog

-- Created runbooks for common incidents
+- Create runbooks for common incidents

-- Deployment time: 2 hours → 15 minutes
+- Deployment time drops from hours to minutes

 When to Bring in Outside Help